Isidore Bakanja

 Isidore Bakanja (c.
-1887 - 15 August 1909) was a Congolese Catholic layman and bricklayer who suffered martyrdom in 1909 and was beatified on 24 April 1994 by Pope John Paul II.
-Due to the nature of his martyrdom, he is sometimes referred to as "martyr of the Brown scapular".
+1880-1890 - 15 August 1909) was a Congolese Catechist who was killed by a plantation agent.
+He was beatified by Pope John Paul II in 1994.

 Life

 Isidore Bakanja, a member of the Boangi tribe, was born in Bokendela, Congo Free State, between 1880 and 1890. to Iyonzwa and Inyuka.
 His birthplace was to the north of Mbandaka.
 There was no consistent pronunciation for Bakanja's name and the pronunciations of Bakanda, Bakana, Bokando, Makanda and Makando were used.

 Bakanja went down to Mbandaka to seek employment.
 He was a bricklayer and farm worker.
 Trappists missionaries converted him to Christianity on 6 May 1906, at St. Eugene's parish, Bolokwa-Nsimba.

 Bakanja was a Catechist.
-He worked at the rubber plantation in Ikili, but The owner of the plantation forbade Bakanja from prostelying to the other workers.
+He worked at the rubber plantation in Ikili, but The owner of the plantation forbade Bakanja from proselyting to the other workers.
 Belgian agents opposed missionaries who fought for the rights of the natives.
 The superintendent tore off Bakanja's Brown Scapular and severely beat him on 22 April 1909.
 An agent gave Bakanja 100 blows using an elephant hide whip with nails on the end.
 He died from these wounds on 15 August.
-The man who whipped Bakanja was given a prison sentence.
+Van Cauter, the man who whipped Bakanja, was given a prison sentence of several years in 1910.
+Bakanja was buried in Bokote and construction of a shrine started in 2022.

-As a result of the beating and persistent ill treatment he received, Bakanja's wounds became severely infected.
-As his condition worsened his supervisor sought to keep him from the view of the plantation's inspector.
-However, Bakanja was discovered and taken to the inspector's home for treatment.
-His condition had deteriorated so severely, however, that no further medical attention could help him.
-At this point Isidore told the inspector "tell them that I am dying because I am a Christian."
-Missionaries in the area visited Isidore and urged him to forgive the supervisor.
-He assured them that he already had, declaring "When I am in heaven, I shall pray for him very much."
-In the following months, more than 4,000 baptisms were recorded in the Busira area, which was seen as the fruit of Bakanja's martyrdom.

 Veneration

+A local apostolic vicar conducted a canonical inquiry into Bakanja and 24 witnesses were interrogated from 1913 to 1914.
+However, the Belgians opposed attempts to canonize Bakanja and agreed to improve the conditions of missionaries in exchange for discussion about Bakanja to end.
+The issue of Bakanja's beatification was raised by catechists in Zaire in 1976.
+Maria Valabek, a member of the Carmelites, was the postulator for Bakanja's beatification.

 Pope John Paul II beatified Bakanja on 24 April 1994.
-His feast day is on 12 August.
+His feast day is 15 August in the Roman Martyrology and 12 August in the calendar of the Carmelites.
 The death of Floribert Bwana Chui was compared to Bakanja's.

 The National Shrine of Saint Jude, Faversham, United Kingdom contains an icon of Isidore.
 In 2004 a fire broke out in the Shrine Chapel which destroyed the murals which hung there, and it damaged much of the other artwork.
 The decision was made to install icons depicting saints inspired by the Rule of Saint Albert, and in commemoration of the 8th centenary of the Carmelite rule in 2007.